Vilnius Food Guide: 7 Locations You’ll Love!

 Vegan food in Vilnius: Rosehip Vegan

 Located diagonally opposite the MO Museum, the Rosehip Vegan is already in a pretty cool neighborhood.
-For me, it’s the perfect place for an after-art lunch when you can’t get enough of the great exhibitions!
-As the name suggests, Rosehip Vegan serves delicious vegan cuisine that is also pretty photogenic.
-The only drawback is the huge portions, which prevent you from trying the entire menu at once.
+For me, the perfect address for after-art lunch when you couldn’t get enough of the great exhibitions!
+As the name suggests, Rosehip Vegan serves delicious vegan cuisine that is also quite photogenic.
+The only drawback is the huge portions, which prevent you from trying the entire menu straight away.

 Tip: For coffee, I recommend you move to the Raštinė located on the opposite street corner.